Symmetric Central Configurations in the Concave 4-Body Problem with Two Pairs of Equal Masses: Main results

 \subsection{\texorpdfstring{The mass ratio $m=\hat m(a)$}{The mass ratio}}

 In this section, we prove Theorem \ref{theo2}.
 Using the computer-assisted interval arithmetic introduced in Section \ref{IntK}, we show rigorously that the smooth function $\hat m(a)$ possesses a unique maximum $m=m_0$ when $a\in I_A$.
 We use $I_B=(\sqrt{2},5/2)$ instead of $\tilde I_B$ according to Lemma \ref{coro2}.
-We denote by $ D=I_A\times I_B$.
-Noticing that
+We denote by $ D=I_A\times I_B$. \begin{proof}[The proof of Theorem \ref{theo2}] Noticing that

 We consider the equation $F=(f_1,g)=0$, where